Potential faculty advisors

 We seek PhD students who are passionate about research, open to exploring the benefits of interdisciplinary perspectives, and curious about how information -- broadly construed -- interacts with social, economic, cultural, and technological systems.

 Our community of 40+ faculty members represent a wide range of disciplines.
 Many focus on how computing and communication technologies can enhance individual and collective capabilities and change social relations.

-Below is a list of UMSI faculty members who are currently recruiting doctoral students:
+Below is a list of UMSI faculty members who are potential faculty advisors for doctoral students: